VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 There is a feature flag to enable/disable the function `claimInterest`.
 When this feature is paused, no users will be able to invoke this function.

-The OpenZeppelin Plausable contract is used.
+The OpenZeppelin `PausableUpgradeable` contract is used.
 Only the `claimInterest` function is under control of this pause mechanism.